 Re-sharpening Your Knife

-Hold the blade at a 10” to 15” angle from the surface of a sharpening stone.
-Maintain a constant angle and stroke the blade as if shaving a thin layer from the stone.
+Blades are honed at an inclusive angle of 35” - 45” from the factory.
+Maintaining a constant angle, hold the blade 17” - 22” from the surface of a sharpening stone and stroke the blade as if shaving a thin layer from the stone.
 Repeat the stroking motion along the entire edge of the blade starting at the blade heel and working to the tip.
 Turn the blade over and repeat the process.

 Cleaning Blades and Handles